 When choosing a baker Rachael suggest couples consider the following qualities besides price of the cake:

-Ideally, a couple should order their wedding cake 6 months in advance, and no later than 4 months in advance of the wedding.
+Ideally, a couple should order their wedding cake 6 months in advance.
+No later than 4 months in advance of the wedding.

-If the cake is going to be served later in the evening with other desserts, Rachael usually tells couples they can reduce the number of servings by thirty people as not everyone will eat cake when other options are available.
+However, when other dessert options are available along with the cake, Rachael usually tells couples they can reduce the number of servings by thirty people.
+Not everyone will eat cake when other options are available.

 The average cost of a wedding cake generally ranges from $5 to $12 per servings.

 The cost of a wedding for 150 people is $750-$1,800.

 The season of the wedding does not affect the cost of a wedding cake.
 Much unlike flowers and some other wedding elements.

 If the baker offers a “seasonal special” flavour this may affect the price due to the availability of ingredients.

 Rachael offers many of her “seasonal special” flavours year round since they have become so popular.